ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/README.md

 **<h4>Figure 2.
 Distributions of GMSTs by Puzzle Day for Full Sample Period**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/f97270a9-e4cf-425f-8a6d-97a472bf62d1)
 *<h5>All puzzles from Jan.
-1, 2018- Jan.
-31, 2024 were included in this analysis (N=2,222).*
+1, 2018- Feb.
+19, 2024 were included in this analysis (N=2,241).*

 ## Results
 ### Global Median Solver (GMS) Performance Over Time

-The GMS solved N = 2,222 puzzles in the full sample period (365 per year, except 2020: 366 and partial year 2024: 31).
+The GMS solved N = 2,241 puzzles in the full sample period (365 per year, except 2020: 366 and partial year 2024: 50).
 The total solve time for the GMS was 32.0 days (2018: 6.8; 2019: 5.8; 2020: 5.2; 2021: 4.8; 2022: 4.7; 2023/24: 4.7).
 Note that GMS performance was tracked by puzzle *issue* date, as I did not have access to GMS puzzle completion dates.
 It's reasonably safe to assume, however, that the GMS (a different individual solver for most puzzles, presumably) solved in approximately the sequence of puzzle issue.
 Individual solver (IS1 and IS2) performance (see links in Introduction), in contrast, was tracked by puzzle *completion* date since I *was* able to obtain completion timestamps for those solvers' completed puzzles with Matt's assistance.

 GMSTs improved on each puzzle day over the full sample period (**Figure 3**).
 This improvement was fairly dramatic in the first few years for some puzzle days (most prominently for Sun), and graded improvement continued for each puzzle day until the end of the sample period (top panel).
 These improvement dynamics can also be seen in the aggregate raw solve time per year data reported above.
 The 2-year interval density plots of raw solve time distributions (bottom panels) show that performance on individual puzzle days became more consistent over time (higher peaks with narrower distributions).
 Because I did not have access to the raw solver data from which the GMSTs were drawn, however, it was not possible to delineate how much of the improvement was due to individual "early adopters" of Matt's tracking software getting faster and more consistent over time versus due to stronger solvers joining the solver pool over time.